 - Available in several variants in 7.62 High Caliber as an advanced assault rifle.

 - Mirror's Edge has the G36C used by some SWAT teams.

 - ARMA II has numerous G36 and XM8 variants as well as the MG36 light machine gun.

 - Deimos in Madness Combat 9 dual-wields a pair of these.

-- Appears in the first Far Cry game as a late-game weapon that proves to be a faster firing alternative to the M4 carbine.
-It also features the AG36 underbarrel grenade launcher, for added mayhem.
-Problem is, rifled grenades are hard to come by, so players use them sparingly.
+- Appears in the first Far Cry game as a late-game weapon that proves to be a more versatile alternative to the M4 carbine.
+It also features the AG36 underbarrel grenade launcher for added mayhem; problem is, rifle grenades are hard to come by, so players use them sparingly.

 - The Dragon in Die Hard had one of these.

 - The Hidden (1987).
 The criminal puppetmaster alien wields one of these while possessing the body of a nightclub stripper, as well as a bullpup Mossberg shotgun.